What To Watch In Tuesday's Primaries: Wisconsin, Minnesota, Connecticut And Vermont

 Wisconsin

 Democrats have been aiming to take out Republican Gov. Scott Walker for years now, including in a failed 2012 recall attempt.
-But with winds blowing more favorably their way this year, and as Walker seeks a third term, his numbers have dropped in the state ever since his failed 2016 presidential bid.
+But winds are blowing more favorably for them this year, and as Walker seeks a third term, his numbers have dropped in the state ever since his failed 2016 presidential bid.
 Democrats hope this could be the year, even in a state that President Trump carried two years ago.

 But Democrats have a crowded eight-way contest to settle first.
-Wisconsin Superintendent of Schools Tony Evers had led in most public polls, arguing he's successfully won statewide before.
+Wisconsin Superintendent of Schools Tony Evers had led in most public polls, arguing that he has successfully won statewide before.
 Former state Rep. Kelda Roys has had impressive fundraising.
-She could benefit in a year boosting Democrat women, and she's gotten the endorsement of EMILY's List and New York Sen. Kirsten Gillibrand.
+She could benefit in a year boosting Democratic women, and she's gotten the endorsement of EMILY's List and New York Sen. Kirsten Gillibrand.
 Mahlon Mitchell, president of the state's Professional Firefighters Association, would be the state's first black governor if elected.
 He's gotten support from the state SEIU and AFL-CIO, as well as California Sen. Kamala Harris.

-Republicans are challenging Sen. Tammy Baldwin here as well, in one of 10 states that Trump carried with Democratic Senators up for reelection, though it's not one of the most competitive contests.
+Republicans are challenging Sen. Tammy Baldwin here as well, in one of 10 states that Trump carried with Democratic senators up for re-election, though it's not one of the most competitive contests.
 State Sen. Leah Vukmir and Marine Corps veteran Kevin Nicholson are in a close fight, with both arguing they're the best conservative choice.
-Vukmir has gotten more of the GOP establishment support, with endorsements from Speaker Ryan, the Wisconsin GOP and the NRA.
-Nicholson has the backing of The Club for Growth and FreedomWorks.
+Vukmir has gotten more of the GOP establishment support, with endorsements from Ryan, the Wisconsin GOP and the NRA.
+Nicholson has the backing of the Club for Growth and FreedomWorks.
 Vukmir has attacked Nicholson for his past as a Democrat, while Nicholson has criticized Vukmir for her past criticism of Trump during the 2016 presidential primary.

 Ryan's retirement in the 1st Congressional District leaves an open seat that Democrats had already hoped to compete for, even before the House speaker decided not to run again.
 Ironworker Randy Bryce generated a lot of buzz last year with his announcement video that went viral.
 That helped him raise more than $6 million and get the endorsement of the Democratic Congressional Campaign Committee.
 But his primary opponent, teacher and Janesville School Board member Cathy Myers, has criticized him for multiple past arrests, including a DUI, and his delinquency on child support payments.
 On the GOP side, businessman Bryan Steil is the favorite and has been endorsed by Ryan.
 Also still on the ballot, though, is Paul Nehlen, an alt-right activist and white nationalist who was banned by Twitter for racist tweets.